afni/afni_doc/statistics/deconvolve_block.rst

 * the **parenthetical argument** to supply, which could be either nothing or a set of parentheses with a number inside.

+Given that dmBLOCK, dmUBLOCK and dmUBLOCK(d) (with d<0) are generally considered to be acceptable, what are the differences between them?

+* the shapes of these functions are identical

+* only the scaling differs, and that scaling is constant (and therefore would not affect a t-test statistic, for example)

 **It is typically recommended to use the** ``dmUBLOCK(...)`` **function with a negative argument value, whose magnitude is the mean